Floofies/Differentia.js/CONTRIBUTING.md

 Add `clean` at the end to remove `node_modules`.

 # Adding Algorithms
-To add an algorithm to the library, you must use the Strategy Pattern together with `runStrategy`, which is the primary gateway for your algorithms to interact with and use the `iddfs` iterator.
-Your algorithm will be tightly coupled to the  the `iddfs` iterator, and you should make use of one of the many properties made available through it's `state` object.
+To add an algorithm to the library, you must use the Strategy Pattern together with `runStrategy`, which is the primary gateway for your algorithms to interact with a search iterator.
+Your algorithm will be tightly coupled to `searchIterator`, and you should make use of one of the many properties made available through it's shared state object.
 An algorithm may "steer" the search algorithm by directly mutating certain properties of `state`.
-See documentation for `iddfs` in `README.md` for more information.
+See documentation for *Search Algorithm Iterators* in `README.md` for more information.

 All strategies added to the `strategies` object will be automatically revealed to the end-user via their `interface` properties.
 Once you add a strategy, you should also include it's name in `spec/Spec.js` in the first unit test, as part of the `modules` array; the test will verify that your strategy is accessible.